-An Annual Rehabilitation Report must include a Plan 1 - Status of mining and rehabilitation at completion of report period (Plan 1), which has been:
+An Annual Rehabilitation Report must include a pdf version of Plan 1 - Status of mining and rehabilitation at completion of report period (Plan 1).
+Plan 1 shows the status of mining and rehabilitation areas at the end of the reporting period.
+As a minimum, the plan should include the following information: